Sable Island: Vegetation and wildlife

-Harbour and grey seals breed on the island's shores.
-Seal counts from the 1960s for the grey seal population estimated 200–300 pups born at that time on the island, but surveys from as recent as 2003–2004 estimated the number of pups born in that season at 50,000.
+Sable Island is home to the world's largest colony of grey seals, which congregate on the island every winter in the hundreds of thousands.
+Both grey seals and Harbour seals breed on the island's shores.
+Seal counts from the 1960s for the grey seal population estimated 200–300 pups born at that time on the island, but surveys from as recent as 2016 estimated the number of pups born in that season at 87,500.
 The seals are occasionally preyed upon by the various shark species that inhabit the waters nearby.
 Unusual corkscrew bite wounds on dead seals suggest that the Greenland shark is probably responsible for most attacks here.

 Several large bird colonies are resident, including the Arctic tern and Ipswich sparrow, a subspecies of the Savannah sparrow which breeds only on the island.
 Many other species are resident, migratory, or transient, blown out to sea in storms and returned to land out of their natural range.

-It was formerly believed the freshwater sponge Heteromeyenia macouni was found only in ponds on the island.
+It was formerly believed the freshwater sponge Heteromeyenia macouni, a freshwater sponge, was found only in ponds on the island.
 However, it is now considered to be the same species as Racekiela ryderi, found elsewhere.

-Rabbits, cattle, and goats were also released on the island, with little success, at one point.

-At one point, there was a walrus population on the island, until hunters drove the population to extinction.
+Over the centuries, many different types of livestock were imported to the island by the various groups of settlers who travelled there.
+Cattle, goats, sheep, pigs and horses were historically kept on the island (by at least the late 1700s) as a food resource.
+With no natural predators on the island, livestock animals were often allowed to roam freely.
+While not mentioned in the earliest records, later records kept by people living on Sable Island also mention chickens.
+Today, the only livestock animals remaining on the island are horses, which exist in an entirely wild state.

+Historically, there was a population of walrus on the island, which may have served as a breeding ground for the animal's northwestern Atlantic population.
+Eyewitness accounts from the 1600s described the animal as being abundant at that time.
+Throughout the 1700s and 1800s, walrus in the northwestern Atlantic were heavily hunted for their ivory, as well as for their fat and hides.
+This population was eventually driven to extirpation throughout the region.
+The last record of walrus on Sable Island dates to the late 1800s.
+Evidence of the island's former walrus population can still be found today when centuries old skeletal remains like tusks and skulls are revealed by the island's shifting sands.

+Sable Island is home to a community of terrestrial invertebrates, with at least six species that are endemic to the island.
+Several lepidopterans found on Sable Island may represent distinct subspecies from populations found on the mainland.
+The halictid, Lasioglossum sablense, or the Sable Island sweat bee, is a species endemic to Sable Island.